bootstrap-vue/bootstrap-vue/src/components/form-select/README.md

 ```

 **Note:** When using the [Object](#object) format, the order of the final array is **not**
 guaranteed.
-For this reason, it is reccomended to use the above array formats.
+For this reason, it is recommended to use the above array formats.

 ## Standard (single) select